ElfatihZiad/BBCNews-scraper-nlp/README.md

 ## Scheduler

-Although a cron job or Scrapy built-in scheduler could do the job, Airflow would scale well should we add more complexity to our pipeline.
+Airflow as orchestrator would scale well should we add more complexity to our pipeline.
-The project can evolve to include more crawlers to different websites, making significant tranformations on the collected data, and moving it to another convenient database.
-Airflow is capable of orchestrating all of that...
+The project can evolve to include more crawlers to different websites, making significant tranformations on the collected data, training ML models...
+Airflow is capable of orchestrating all of that.

-For the moment our [DAG](https://airflow.apache.org/docs/apache-airflow/1.10.12/concepts.html#dags) looks like this:
+Our [DAG](https://airflow.apache.org/docs/apache-airflow/1.10.12/concepts.html#dags) looks like this:

 ![scraper_structure.png](https://github.com/ElfatihZiad/bbc-news/blob/main/images/dag.png)

-the fist task `get_docs_count` get number of the documents stored in the database and pass it as an XCOM arguments to the third task, this tremendously speed up the process by making our crawl visit only the collected urls from the second task.
+- the fist task `get_docs_count` get number of the documents stored in the database and pass it as an `XCOM` arguments to the third task, this tremendously speed up the process by making our crawl visit only the collected urls from the second task.
 If this is not configured the crawler will make requests to all the links in the url database including those already visited from previous runs.

+- second task is responsible for parse the sitemap and get articles URLs

+- Third task `crawl` is were the scraping of articles occurs, data obtained is saved to a mongodb collection.

-the forth task `process` make necessary tranformations and cleaning on the raw scraped data.
+- forth task `process` make necessary tranformations and cleaning on the raw scraped data.

-Then we branch into two seperate tasks, each one performs topic modeling with different parameters, more details on this later Then we make two seperate sentiment analysis.
+- Then we branch into two seperate tasks, each one performs topic modeling with different parameters, more details on this later Then we make two seperate sentiment analysis. (not yet implemented in dag file, see notebooks folder)

 ## Database